 In general, if used correctly, TENS is safe and causes no complications or side effects.
 However, it may not be the right choice for you if you have a history of epilepsy, an irritable uterus, a history of early miscarriages, have had an abortion, if you have complications with the current pregnancy, or if you suffer from a heart rhythm problem or have a pacemaker.

 The most important thing to keep in mind is that the purpose of a TENS machine is to alleviate pain, not eliminate it.
 Additionally, using the machine does not reduce the intensity or length of labor itself.

 TENS machines should not replace other childbirth prep techniques

 You should do your best to prepare for labor ahead of time.
 There is a lot you can do to take control of your birth prep, including:

 - A birth preparation class (such as hypnobirthing

 - A thoughtful birth plan

 - Perineal massage (perineal massage on your own or with a partner)

 Summary: Do what is right for you

 Once you’ve educated yourself, you can choose what is right for you.
 Trust your instincts and listen to your body.
-If you opt to use a TENS machine during childbirth, be sure to follow the instructions carefully and only use it under the guidance of a medical professional.
+If you opt to add a TENS machine to your maternity checklist, be sure to follow the instructions carefully and only use it under the guidance of a medical professional.
 Armed with information about your options, you can make an intelligent decision about what pain relief methods will work best for you during labor.